xebialabs-community/xl-blueprints-community/vsts-foundations/README.md

 ## Prerequisites

-Azure DevOps (VSTS) instance with:
+1. Azure DevOps (VSTS) instance with:
    1. A build definition
    1. A release definition
    1. A username and token pair for connections
       1. This API token needs to have full read/write access to work items, builds, and releases

-XL Release instance with:
-1. Version 8.5.0 or newer
+1. XL Release version 8.5.0 or newer
-1. VSTS plugin also 8.5.0 (built-in)
+1. XL Release VSTS plugin also 8.5.0 or newer (built-in)

 ## Usage